 Antez Varghese

+Charles Sturt

-Charles Sturt medicine student
+medicine student

-The Rural Generalist Placement Program

-The School of Rural Medicine has devised the Rural Generalist Placement Program which includes a network of clinical schools, that allows you to study and work in rural and regional locations.
-The program extends over the full five years of the Bachelor of Clinical Science (Medicine) / Doctor of Medicine (MD) (Joint Program) degree.
+The Rural Generalist Placement Program The School of Rural Medicine has devised the Rural Generalist Placement Program which includes a network of clinical schools, that allows you to study and work in rural and regional locations.
+The program extends over the full five years of the Doctor of Medicine degree.
 Not only do you learn and work within the clinical schools, but you'll also be seconded to regional base hospitals for training in specialist disciplines and for pre-internship placements.
 You'll return each year to the same rural and regional community - allowing you to build relationships and connections with the community and experience the attraction of permanently locating to these areas.
 It's a unique model.
 It encourages you to see the potential and the importance of a career in rural medicine.
 It not only produces outstanding rural practitioners, but it also forms the foundation for future research and research partnerships.

-Career opportunities
+Clinical Sciences 1 Year 1 Two-week general practice and rural hospital placement.
+Clinical Sciences 2 Year 2 Two-week general practice and rural hospital placement.
+Applied Clinical Sciences 1 Year 3 One-year rural generalist placement in general practice and rural hospital.
+Applied Clinical Sciences 2 Paediatrics, obstetrics and gynaecology, Year 4 psychiatry, general practice, emergency medicine, oncology and palliative care.
+Applied Clinical Sciences 3 Medicine, surgery, First Nations health, Year 5 emergency medicine, anaesthetics, intensive care and general practice.

-Our Bachelor of Clinical Science (Medicine) / Doctor of Medicine (MD) (Joint Program) is your first step in training for your career in medicine.
+Career opportunities Our Doctor of Medicine is your first step in training for your career in medicine.
 When you graduate, you'll be qualified to be a medical intern in Australia and New Zealand.

-Internship

-After graduation, you will begin your medical career as an intern.
+Internship After graduation, you will begin your medical career as an intern.
 After one year you'll be eligible for general registration with APHRA, to begin the next phase of your medical training.

-Address the rural doctor shortage

-We need more doctors in the regions, for the regions.
+Address the rural doctor shortage We need more doctors in the regions, for the regions.
 Play your part in addressing the shortage of doctors in rural and regional Australia.
 You'll be well prepared for working in First Nations and remote healthcare.
 You could also pursue a career in medical research, working alongside scientists to help develop cures for illnesses.

-Pursue a specialty

-Our Bachelor of Clinical Science (Medicine) / Doctor of Medicine (MD) (Joint Program) will prepare you to become a rural generalist general practitioner (GP) or a non-GP specialist focusing on a specific area of medicine.
+Pursue a specialty Our Doctor of Medicine will prepare you to become a specialist rural generalist general practitioner (GP) or a non-GP specialist focusing on a specific area of medicine.
 As a rural generalist GP, you'll use your specialised medical skills to work in a rural community and provide emergency care, hospital in-patient care, general practice and advanced specialised skills whilst applying a population health approach.
-You'll work as part of a professional and multi-disciplinary team with other health providers and specialists.
+You'll work as part of a multi-professional and multi-disciplinary team with other health providers and specialists.